Fit for Fashion season 2

 Fit for Fashion, season 2 is a reality TV show on STAR World hosted by Louise Roe, with fashion photographer Todd Anthony Tyler.
 The show features fitness trainers, Christine Bullock and Mitch Chilson.
 Each of the contestants will face challenges and learn new skills while training and transforming their bodies.
 The show was filmed in Indonesia with the state of Bintan, Riau Islands as its primary location and contestants' residence.

+The winner of the competition receives a cash prize of $100,000, is featureded on the cover of Fitness First magazine, and a 1-year supply of clothing from Zalora.